Releases @ TCC

 New planned regulations for tax preparers require new continuing education

 HAMPTON ROADS, Va.
 (Dec.
-6, 2010) – Tidewater Community College’s Division of Workforce Development has launched a partnership with The Income Tax School to provide tax professionals with continuing education and preparation for new Internal Revenue Service (IRS) testing.
+6, 2010) – Tidewater Community College’s Division of Workforce Solutions has launched a partnership with The Income Tax School to provide tax professionals with continuing education and preparation for new Internal Revenue Service (IRS) testing.

 Beginning in 2011, the IRS plans to require tax preparers to register with the IRS and take a minimum of 15 credit hours of continuing education to be certified to provide tax advice to the public.
 The plan also will require preparers to pass a new IRS competency test.